Hint: It has nothing to do with outdoor gear! REI is a Reproductive Endocrinologist and Infertility Specialist.

 - Express interest in egg or embryo freezing

 Reproductive Endocrinologist and Infertility Specialist vs OB/GYN?

 Reproductive Endocrinologists complete a four-year OB/GYN residency.
 They then go on to complete a three-year fellowship completely dedicated to the field of infertility and reproductive medicine.
-During fellowship, we train alongside leaders in our field, and participate in research.
-Culminating in a thesis project that must be published in a peer-reviewed scientific journal for board certification.
-We’re well trained in ultrasound, meaning performing and interpreting imaging of your reproductive organs.
-We are also trained in evaluating reproductive related lab tests, and counseling you on your best options for your individual fertility goals.
-In total, your REI will have had, at a minimum, seven years of training beyond medical school – all with the goal of helping women understand their own bodies and make informed decisions regarding their reproductive health.
+During fellowship, they train alongside leaders in the field, and participate in research, culminating in a thesis project that must be published in a peer-reviewed scientific journal for board certification.
+They’re well trained in ultrasound, meaning performing and interpreting imaging of your reproductive organs.
+They are also trained in evaluating reproductive related lab tests, and counseling you on your best options for your individual fertility goals.
+In total, your REI will have had, at a minimum, seven years of training beyond medical school—all with the goal of helping women understand their own bodies and make informed decisions regarding their reproductive health.

 Infertility is a disease like any other, and we have treatments and strategies to help you become a parent

 Your REI will have extensive knowledge on eggs, sperm, and in vitro fertilization.
 They will also be well versed in the pituitary gland, reproductive hormones, and other endocrine conditions, like thyroid disease, that can affect your ability to conceive.
 Should you have been able to get pregnant, but have suffered multiple pregnancy losses, your REI will be able to evaluate you for a condition known as “recurrent pregnancy loss.”
 If you have a condition like fibroids or endometriosis, an REI will be able to talk through the potential treatments for these conditions as it relates both to your symptoms and your future reproductive plans.
 Finally, if you’re not in a position to have a child, but know you want children, a REI can discuss the realities of age-related fertility decline and expectations for egg or embryo freezing.